dylanh724/ahk-auto-fb-likes/README.md

 ; ahk-auto-fb-likes (fblike.ahk) >> REQUIRES AUTOIT!

 ; Summary: CTR+SHIFT+L will invite 50 people on your FB page to "Like" your page, automatically.
+FRIENDS ONLY (this is NOT for spam)!

 ; Freely distributed via MIT license